camueller/SmartApplianceEnabler/doc/GPIOSwitch_EN.md

 # GPIO switches
 The Raspberry Pi has **GPIO ports** that can be turned on and off.
-The [Notes on the Raspberry Pi and the numbering of the GPIO connections](Raspberry_EN.md) should be observed!
+The [Notes on the Raspberry Pi and the numbering of the GPIO ports](Raspberry_EN.md) should be observed!

-Configuring a GPIO-based switch involves specifying the GPIO port number and whether to invert the switch state.
+Configuring a GPIO switch involves specifying the GPIO port number and whether to invert the switch state.

-Optionally, the [Starting current detection](StartingCurrentDetection_EN.md) can be activated.

 ![GPIO Switch](../pics/fe/GPIOSwitch_EN.png)

 ## Log
-If a device (here `F-00000001-000000000013-00`) is switched using a GPIO-based switch, you can display the switching command in [Log](Logging_EN.md) with the following command:
+If a device (here `F-00000001-000000000013-00`) is switched using a GPIO switch, you can display the control request in [Log](Logging_EN.md) with the following command:

 ```console
 sae@raspi2:~ $ grep "c.Switch" /tmp/rolling-2020-12-30.log | grep F-00000001-000000000013-00